Newfoundland Grillers Smokers & Boil-Ups Guild

 10-12 Potato peeled & cubed

-Mark French and I tacked this in March 2023 while ice hot tent fishing in Bauline.
+Mark French and I tried it out back in March 2023 while ice hot tent fishing in Bauline.

-Onions were chopped and fried up along with some bacon trimmings from my recent run of homemade bacon last week.
+First I fried up and rendered out some bacon trimmings from my recent run of homemade Applewood smoked bacon last week.
+Then I drained some of the fat and added the chopped Onions which were fried golden brown.
 A little salt and pepper were added at this time too.

 While that cooked away we peeled and chunked up 10ish potatoes.

-With onions cooked we added about 1.5L water, brought that to a boil, then put in the potato.
+With onions browned up we added about 2L of water, brought to a boil and added the potato.

-Cooking on the woodstove worked well, heat was adjusted as needed with the amount of fuel wood and the damper.
+Cooking on the woodstove worked well, heat was adjusted as needed by varying the amount of fuel wood added and adjusting the damper.

-When the potatoes were tender, we added a few fillets of fresh fish which didn't take long to cook.
+When the potatoes were probe tender we added our fillets of fresh fish laying them right on top to boil/steam.
+These did not take long to cook.

-When the fish was cooked we broke up the large pieces and let it simmer off to the side while we made toast.
+When the fish was cooked we broke up the large pieces, mixed it through the stew and let it rest off heat while we made toast.

-We seen the paper towel technique online and decided to give it a try.
-The paper towel serves two purposes: keep the bread clean, and keep it from sticking to the stove (which it did when we initially tried).
+We seen the paper towel toast technique online and decided to give it a try.
+The paper towel serves two purposes: keep the bread clean, and keep it from sticking to the stove (which it did when we first attempted it).

-The trick worked great, the bread toasted beautifully and the towel didn't catch fire or scorch!
+The towel worked great, the bread toasted beautifully and the paper towel didn't catch fire or scorch!

 Cheers, MIKE